More

 FAQs

-1. What does APN stand for?
+1. What does APNs stand for?

-APN stands for Apple Push Notification service.
+APN stands for Apple Push Notification Service.
 It is a platform created by Apple Inc. that allows third-party app developers to send notifications to applications installed on Apple devices, including badges, sounds, updates, or custom alerts.

 2. What is a push notification on an iPhone?